 It’s an exercise in observation, in imagination, in connecting a hundred different dots to get a fleeting glimpse of the past that has been bladed away outside the preserve’s walls.

 Right now the trail and checkdams might look a little raw, but give us one monsoon season and many of the erosion-control measures will begin to blend back into the desert.
 Dead tree branches wedged into small channels will catch additional plant material that washes over them, which in turn will trap sediments (and hopefully a few brittlebush seeds) and fill the channels.
-The native grasses and forbs that were liberally seeded among the rocks forming the dams will sprout and grow.
+The native grasses and forbs that were liberally seeded among the rocks in the dams will sprout and grow.
 We cannot stop erosion, but we can slow it, and the tracks we’ve left will eventually fade.

 That’s the easy part.
 For the rest, we hope.
 We hope that visitors to the preserve will respect the signs exhorting them to look with their eyes only and leave the artifacts they see for the next visitors to discover.
 We hope that the neighbors will treasure this unique cultural resource in their midst and take such pride of place that they will self-police.
 We hope that each visitor realizes that the tiny piece of decorated pottery they see half-hidden under a cactus is there for them to see because the last person who saw it left it in place.
-And we hope they in turn leave it so that the next visitor and the next can experience their own thrill of discovery, their own little reward for taking a patient, close look at this place where so many people walked before them.
+And we hope they in turn leave it so that the next visitor and the next can experience their own thrill of discovery, their own little reward for taking a patient, close look at this place where so many people walked centuries before them.